PeteJames21/sunday-nights/src/poems/pete/a-malevolent-love.md

 that grows ever more
 the more I cut.

-But how can I keep you
+But how can I keep you,
-when you sting bitterly
+when you sting—so bitterly—
-like a wasp
+like a wasp,
 each time you land
-on my fragile heart?
+on my fragile heart?"